Disk fraction among free-floating planetary-mass objects in Upper Scorpius: Sample

 \subsection{Working sample}

 In parallel, we excluded 25 sources from the analysis for various reasons.
-Ten objects, initially selected as candidate members from the DANCe sample without parallax constraints \citep{MiretRoig2022b}, were later found —now that Gaia DR3 \citep{GaiaDR3} parallaxes are available for these objects— to lie at distances exceeding 300\:pc.
-This is incompatible with the Upper Scorpius association’s location at approximately 145\:pc \citep{Fang2017}, revealing these likely background contaminants.
+As Gaia data release 3 (DR3) \citep{GaiaDR3} parallaxes are now available for these objects, Ten, initially selected as candidate members from the Dynamical Analysis of Nearby ClustErs (DANCe) sample without parallax constraints \citep{MiretRoig2022b}, were later found to lie at distances exceeding 300\:pc.
+This is incompatible with the USC association’s location at approximately 145\:pc \citep{Fang2017}, indicating that these are likely background contaminants.
 They are therefore excluded from our final sample.
-Among these 10 sources, between 0 (at 10\:Myr) and 9 (at 5\:Myr) were previously classified as BDs assuming an USC distance.
-In 15 additional cases, the absence of photometric data in one or both of the W1 and W2 mid-IR bands prevents us from assessing the color used to identify excesses, as explained in Sect.~\ref{sect:method}.
+Among these ten sources, between zero (at 10\:Myr) and nine (at 5\:Myr) were previously classified as BDs assuming a USC distance.
+In 15 additional cases, the absence of photometric data in one or both of the {\it WISE} W1 and W2 mid-IR bands prevents us from assessing the color used to identify excesses, as explained in Sect.~\ref{sect:method}.
 These 15 objects include in particular one FFP and between 11 and 14 BDs.
 After discarding these sources, the final working sample consists of 503 members (given in Table~\ref{tab:members_sample}), representing 95\% of the original population below 105\:\Mj\ in USC.
 Depending on the assumed age, it includes between 31 and 60 objects below 13\:\Mj, and between 210 and 355 objects in the 13--75\:\Mj\ range.